appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/configure-server/dist-store-reverse-proxy-conf.md

 In this use-case;

-- The reverse proxy will connect the Appcircle server with the default domain and with `HTTPS`.
 - The reverse proxy will connect the Enterprise App Store with a custom domain and with `HTTPS`.
 - The reverse proxy will connect the Testing Distribution with the default domain and with `HTTPS`.
 - The Testing Distribution and the Enterprise App Store users will connect the reverse proxy with `HTTPS`.